Curaçao: Pre-colonial

 The original inhabitants of Curaçao were the Arawak and Caquetio Amerindians.
-Their ancestors had migrated to the island from the mainland of South America, probably hundreds of years before Europeans first arrived.
+Their ancestors had migrated to the island from the mainland of South America, probably hundreds of years before Europeans' first arrival.

 Spanish colonization

 The first Europeans recorded as seeing the island were members of a Spanish expedition under the leadership of Alonso de Ojeda in 1499.
-The Spaniards enslaved most of the Caquetios(Arawak) for forced labour in their Hispaniola colony, but paid little attention to the island itself.
+The Spaniards enslaved most of the Caquetios (Arawak) for forced labour in their Hispaniola colony, but paid little attention to the island itself.
 In 1515, almost all of the 2,000 Caquetios living there were also transported to Hispaniola as slaves.

-Starting in 1499, Curaçao served as a bridge for the Spanish exploration and conquest of territories in northern South America.
-The Spanish settled on the island in 1527.
-Throughout the 16th century, they ruled Curaçao as an insular part of the province of Venezuela, governing it from the mainland before gradually abandoning it as colonization of the continent progressed.
-One of the oldest written references to the island is in the archives of the main public city registry of Caracas, Venezuela.
-A document dated 9 December 1595 states that Francisco Montesinos, priest and vicar of "the Yslas de Curasao, Aruba and Bonaire" conferred his power of attorney to Pedro Gutiérrez de Lugo, a Caracas resident, to collect his ecclesiastic salary from the Royal Treasury of King Philip II of Spain.
+Established in 1499 as a Spanish launchpad for exploring northern South America, Curaçao was officially settled by Spain in 1527.
+It functioned as an island extension of Venezuela throughout the 1500s.
+As mainland colonization advanced, Spain slowly withdrew from the island.
+The city registry of Caracas, Venezuela, holds one of the earliest written mentions of Curaçao.
+A document dated 9 December 1595, states that Francisco Montesinos, priest and vicar of "the Yslas de Curasao, Aruba and Bonaire" conferred his power of attorney to Pedro Gutiérrez de Lugo, a Caracas resident, to collect his ecclesiastic salary from the Royal Treasury of King Philip II of Spain.

 The Spanish introduced numerous tree, plant and animal species to Curaçao, including horses, sheep, goats, pigs and cattle from Europe and other Spanish colonies.
 In general, imported sheep, goats and cattle did relatively well.
 Cattle were herded by Caquetios and Spaniards and roamed freely in the kunuku plantations and savannas.

 Not all imported species fared equally well, and the Spanish also learned to use Caquetio crops and agricultural methods, as well as those from other Caribbean islands.
 Though historical sources point to thousands of people living on the island, agricultural yields were disappointing; this and the lack of precious metals in the salt mines led the Spanish to call Curaçao "the useless island".

 Over time, the number of Spaniards living on Curaçao decreased while the number of aboriginal inhabitants stabilized.
 Presumably through natural growth, return and colonization, the Caquetio population then began to increase.
 In the last decades of Spanish occupation, Curaçao was used as a large cattle ranch.
 At that point, Spaniards lived around Santa Barbara, Santa Ana and in the villages in the western part of the island, while the Caquetios are thought to have lived scattered all over the island.